alexdyas/alexdyas.github.io/_posts/2023-08-26-kubernetes-config-error.md

 ```
 Problem is that there are multiple contexts defined in the kube config file, but the `current-context` key is not set.

-One solution is to set the key to something arbitrary.
+One solution is to set the key to an arbitrary context.